grinnellm/Reports/Document/Email contacts.md

 'Data collection programs' come from Matt Thompson.
 'General observations' come from area DFO Resource Management staff and Matt Thompson.
-Send the emails to Resource Management in May or June, and give them 10 days to reply.
+Email the Resource Management contacts in May or June, and give them two weeks to reply.
 Attach last year's report(s) as a reminder.
 Use the email template `General observations.oft` in `C:\Grinnell unversioned\Exchange`.
+Send a gentle reminder email a few days before the due date.

 The area contacts are:

 * **HG & A2W** Darren Chow and Peter Katinic
 * **PRD** Steven Groves, Corey Martens, and Jennifer Gordon
 * **CC** Steven Groves and Bradley Koroluk
-* **SoG** Bryan Rusch and Amber Neuman
+* **SoG** Bryan Rusch and Amber Neuman (may be in new positions?)
 * **WCVI & A27** Mike Spence and Ryan O'Connell

-### Send an email message based on a template
+### Send an e-mail based on a template

 1. Select `New Items > More Items > Choose Form`.
-2. In the `Choose Form` dialog box, in `Look In`, click `User Templates in File System`.
+2. In the `Choose Form` dialog box, select `Look In` and click `User Templates in File System`.
 3. Click `Browse`, select the template, and click `Open`.
 4. Make any additions or revisions to the recipients in the To, Cc, or Bcc boxes and any changes to the subject and message body.
 Note that changes made aren’t saved to the template.
 If you use the `Save` command, this creates a draft of your message, but won’t update the template.
 5. Click `Send`.